-These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") which comprise standards and interpretations approved by the International Accounting Standards Board (the "IASB") and IFRS Interpretations Committee interpretations approved by the IFRS Interpretations Committee.
-These financial statements also comply with the applicable disclosure requirements of the Hong Kong Companies Ordinance relating to the preparation of financial statements, which for this financial year and the comparative period continue to be those of the predecessor Companies Ordinance (Cap.32), in accordance with transitional and saving arrangements for Part 9 of the Hong Kong Companies Ordinance (Cap.622), "Accounts and Audit", which are set out in sections 76 to 87 of Schedule 11 to that Ordinance.
-The financial statements have been prepared on a historical cost basis, except for the revaluation of available-for-sale investments and derivative financial instruments which have been measured at fair value as further explained in note 2.2.
-All of the available-for-sale investments matured during the year.
+These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+These financial statements also comply with the applicable presentation and disclosure requirements of the Hong Kong Companies Ordinance relating to the preparation of financial statements.
+They have been prepared on a historical cost basis, except for derivative financial instruments, which have been measured at fair value as further explained in note 2.2.
 These financial statements are presented in Hong Kong dollars and all values are rounded to the nearest thousand (HK\$'000) except when otherwise indicated.